pokt-network/node-nanny/README.md

 Ensure the filepath `/data/db` exists on your machine; this is where your inventory database will be located.
 Otherwise, if you would like to use a directory other than `/data/db` for your database location, you must set the `nn_db.volumes` property to the path you would like to store your inventory DB and logs.

 Then, run `docker-compose up -d` from the same directory as this file.
-This will pull down the latest Node Nanny images, as well as setup the MongoDB and Redis containers and start everything up.
+This will pull down the latest Node Nanny images, as well as setup the MongoDB and Redis containers and start the Node Nanny application.

 You are now ready to start adding inventory data.
 The Node Nanny UI will be available on port 3000 on your host machine; it is highly recommended to configure your access settings to prevent access from unauthorized IPs.